Your Guide to Moving to Nashville

 How do I get around Nashville?

 Nashville’s downtown area is pedestrian-friendly, and it has more than 28,000 parking spaces for those who want to bring their cars.
 But fair warning: If you drive into the city, be prepared for traffic jams.
-As Nashville continues to grow, commuting times are getting longer, with many residents saying it can take them anywhere from 30 minutes to an hour to enter the city.
+As Nashville continues to grow, commuting times are getting longer.
+The current average commute time is around 28 minutes.

 What’s the weather like in Nashville?

 Nashville is for adventurers who want to experience all four seasons, but without extreme winter frosts or scorching summer heat.
 Spring lasts from March to May, bringing with it rain and temperatures ranging from 57 to 78 degrees Fahrenheit.
 And while middle Tennessee experiences about 17 tornadoes annually, such severe weather is rare in Nashville.

 The city’s summers bring temperatures in the high 80s from June through August, but autumn brings the temperatures down to around the 60s from September through November.
 The winters in Nashville, which last from December to February, rarely bring snowfall, as temperatures reach an average high of 47 degrees Fahrenheit.

 Located right across the Cumberland River from downtown, East Nashville is one of the city’s fastest-growing neighborhoods with a population of more than 60,000.
 Its diverse atmosphere, easy access to public transportation, and numerous dining options are just a few of the elements that draw people to this part of the city.
 The location is also a hot spot for artists and musicians, who enjoy the historical vibe of houses that date back to the 1900s.